mrichar1/jsonapi-vuex/README.md

 * High-level methods to wrap common RESTful operations (GET, POST, PUT, DELETE).
 * Restructures/normalizes data, making record handling easier.
 * Makes fetching related objects easy.
+* Relationships can be followed and expanded into records automatically.
 * Uses [Axios](https://github.com/axios/axios) (or your own axios-like module) as the HTTP client.
-* Use [jsonpath](https://github.com/dchester/jsonpath) for filtering when getting objects from the store.
+* Uses [jsonpath](https://github.com/dchester/jsonpath) for filtering when getting objects from the store.

 ## Setup